pSpitzner/AtmoWEB/README.md

 ```
 vi AtmoWEB/php/config.php
 ```
 Make sure that the webserver has the correct access rights.
-You may also link the AtmoCL output folder to have the model dump its data in place that is suitable for your webserver.
+You may also link the AtmoCL output folder to have the model dump its data in a place that is suitable for your webserver.